dustinpfister/blog_posts/_posts/canvas-position.md

 layout: post
 categories: canvas
 id: 401
-updated: 2019-05-09 17:02:24
+updated: 2019-05-09 17:03:49
-version: 1.13
+version: 1.14
 ---

-So then [canvas position](https://stackoverflow.com/questions/17265803/how-to-position-canvas-using-relative-absolute-positioning) might refer to positioning a canvas element using css style rules, but there are some other topics that come to mind as well.
+So then [canvas position](https://stackoverflow.com/questions/17265803/how-to-position-canvas-using-relative-absolute-positioning) might refer to positioning a canvas element using css style rules with the [position property](https://developer.mozilla.org/en-US/docs/Web/CSS/position) mainly, but there are some other topics that come to mind as well.
 Such as repositioning a canvas element on a browser window resize, and also how to get a mouse or touch pointer event location relative to the current position of the canvas element rather than the window of the browser.
 The of course there is positioning things inside a canvas when it comes to drawing things in the canvas as well.

 So then in this post I will be covering some topics when it comes to canvas position related topics.